ncatlab/nlab-content/pages/6/2/8/8/8826/content.md

 used.

-* An agent is a processor, sensor or finite state machine, interconnected by a communication network with other `agents'.
+* An agent is a processor, sensor or finite state machine, interconnected by a communication network with other 'agents'.

 Typically each agent has a local state that is a function of its initial state, the messages received from other agents,